JuliaData/DataFrames.jl/design_details.md

 	* Scalar Comparisons: `==`, `!=`, `<`, `<=`, `>`, `>=`
 	* Array Comparisons: `.==`, `.!=`, `.<`, `.<=`, `.>`, `.>=`

-The standard arithmetic operators work on DataVec's when they interact with Number's, NA's or other DataVec's.
+The standard arithmetic operators work on DataVector's when they interact with Number's, NA's or other DataVector's.

-	dv = dvones(5)
+	dv = dataones(5)
 	dv[1] = NA
 	df = DataFrame(quote
 					 a = 1:5